saunair/grpc_image_augmentation/README.rst

 To run the installation,
 1. run  ```./setup ``` in the project's root directory.

+   *To verify if the installation worked fine, you may run the unit tests.*

+2. pytest tests/
+   *If all tests pass, the installation worked.*

 *Whenever opening a new terminal to run the server or client, run ./setup from the root directory to set the correct python environment.*